 The Milwaukee area has a few schools available for culinary students.
 This article looks at two public schools no more than half an hour from downtown and at the programs they offer.
 Besides information on the programs, there's a table of facts about the schools that aspiring culinary arts students need to consider when deciding where to pursue their training.

 - Milwaukee Area Technical College (MATC) provides hands-on training using industry-standard equipment and technology to prepare students to enter the workforce or to transfer their credits to a four-year college.
 MATC has four campuses, one in downtown Milwaukee and the rest in surrounding areas, offering day, evening and weekend classes.
-It offers diploma and associate degree programs in culinary arts and baking/pastry arts, as well as an apprenticeship program.
+It offers diploma and associate's degree programs in culinary arts and baking/pastry arts.

 - Waukesha County Technical College (WCTC), 21 miles from downtown Milwaukee, offers several types of associate's degree, technical diploma and technical certificate programs at its three academic campus locations.
 Additionally, WCTC is the most affordable solution for students interested in culinary education.